Dr Andy I.R. Herries

-In 2013 and 2014 a joint field school was established at the Drimolen hominin site in South Africa between TAAL at LTU Archaeology and the Centre for Anthropological Research at the University of Johannesburg.
+In 2013, 2014 & 2015 a joint field school was established at the Drimolen hominin site in South Africa between TAAL at LTU Archaeology and the Centre for Anthropological Research at the University of Johannesburg.
 The field school mainly caters for Australian based students but has taken students from other areas of the world.
-The field school runs from late June till mid July (26th-16th in 2015) and consists of excavation and survey training at Drimolen, trips to see the original hominin fossils and site in the Cradle of Humankind, a safari to see the extant local equivalents of the fossils being excavated at Drimolen and nightly lectures covering South African hominins and archaeology as well as geoarchaeological, geochronological, palaeontological and palaeoenvironmental methods, with a major focus on cave deposits.
-The field school has found hominin remains ever year and in 2014 we excavated a new, much older fossil deposit at Drimolen, the Drimolen Makondo (Rovinsky et al., 2015).
+The field school runs from late June till mid July (24th-19th in 2016) and consists of excavation and survey training at Drimolen, trips to see the original hominin fossils and site in the Cradle of Humankind, a safari to see the extant local equivalents of the fossils being excavated at Drimolen and nightly lectures covering South African hominins and archaeology as well as geoarchaeological, geochronological, palaeontological and palaeoenvironmental methods, with a major focus on cave deposits.
+The field school has found hominin remains ever year and in 2014 & 2015 we excavated a new, much older fossil deposit at Drimolen, the Drimolen Makondo (Rovinsky et al., 2015).
 In 2015 we also found the most complete early Homo cranium yet discovered at Drimolen.
 Those interested in the field school should email me.